sakshat193/Tomato_Price_Predictor_v0.1/README.md

 streamlit run app.py
 Access the Application

-Open your web browser and go to [http://localhost:8501](https://daam-dost-tomato-price-predictor.streamlit.app/) to interact with the application.
+Open your web browser and go to [Daam Dost](https://daam-dost-tomato-price-predictor.streamlit.app/) to interact with the application.

 ## Application Layout
 - Title: Displays the application title.